 Collectively these issues encompassed, in our view, a wide range of what we mean by “digital capacities” at the time and place our study was conducted in Australia in 2016.
 They cover a range of key dimensions: positive as well as negative aspects of technology use; individual and social characteristic; and both human and non-human, or technical, types of capacities.
 However this effort at comprehensiveness proved too large for instrumentation into a single survey that could be administered in an online environment.
 Certain issues – particularly policies and infrastructures – were also not amenable to measurement through a survey, due to varying levels of awareness among a broad population.

 To refine the original list of issues, and to help identify particular measures relevant to the current Australian context, we drew upon findings from our interviews with eight families.
-Our analysis led to this original set being reduced to a shorter set of five issues: situations, interests, competencies, resilience and Social connectedness, of which situations refers to the demographic and largely non-subjective attributes of our sample.
+Our analysis led to this original set being reduced to a shorter set of five issues: situations, interests, competencies, resilience and social connectedness, of which situations refers to the demographic and largely non-subjective attributes of our sample.
 These interviews highlighted the strong interdependence of capacities within households.
 Family members shared devices, helped eachother with connectivity and other technical issues, and spent considerable time in communal living areas engaging with their devices.
 This suggested that what we term ‘connectedness’ (one aspect of our broader definition of relationality), which extends to neighbourly, communitarian and online social interactions, might play a similarly vital role in the development of digital dispositions in our survey sample.
 Further, our preliminary review suggested that this relational and supportive capacity has been comparatively neglected in existing measurement literature on capacities and related terms.
 This reliance upon others in physical or digital proximity therefore warranted particular attention in our own study.

 For other issues, the process of selection was more straightforward.
 Situations characteristics allowed for analysis of capacities by demographic and financial wellbeing.
 Interests and competencies were motivated by our desire to understand why, and how well, individuals interact with digital technologies.
 Our interest in resilience reflected a prior interest by the funding organisation and research team in both the risks individuals – particularly young people – are exposed to through their online activities, as well as their capacities to explore opportunities for personal and social development.